Courtesy Overdraft Protection

 |Overdraft Protection Line of Credit1, 2||$5 transfer fee + interest|

-1Contact Desert Financial Member Assistance Center at 602-433-7000, or come by a branch to sign up or apply for these services.
+1Contact our Desert Financial Member Assistance Center at 602-433-7000, or come by a branch to sign up or apply for these services.

 2Subject to credit approval.

 What is Overdraft Protection?

-Overdraft Protection services apply to all types of transactions and may help protect your account from being overdrawn by automatically transferring funds to your checking account from another account or line of credit you may have at Desert Financial for a fee or finance charge.
+Overdraft Protection services apply to all types of transactions and may help protect your account from being overdrawn by automatically transferring funds to your checking account from another account or line of credit you may have at Desert Financial; a fee or finance charge will be applied.
 Please note that overdraft lines of credit are subject to credit approval.

 What is Privilege Pay?